MoritzLost/ProcessWireDev/site/02-setup-and-structure/04-processwire-js-and-css-compilation.md

 Since this is not an SCSS tutorial, I'll end this section with only a couple of tips:

 - The compilation script above will compile all SCSS files within the source directory, except those starting with an underscore.
 If you split your SCSS into multiple files and import them in your main entry file, make sure all included files start with an underscore.
-- If you are working on a larger sites, you want to consider how to organize all your SCSS files.
+- If you are working on a larger site, you want to consider how to organize all your SCSS files.
 One approach is the [7-1 pattern](https://sass-guidelin.es/#the-7-1-pattern).
 - For readability and coherence you'll want to pick a naming methodology for classes and components.
 I like the [BEM (Block Element Modifier) approach](http://getbem.com/).

 ## JavaScript compilation with Parcel

 I see many developers shy away from the topic of compiling JavaScript, because it [seems like a daunting task](https://hackernoon.com/how-it-feels-to-learn-javascript-in-2016-d3a717dd577f) — and, to be fair, it can be.
 But for a simple project, you don't need most of the complexity.
 If you only have a couple of simple scripts you want to bundle up, possibly include a couple of external libraries and serve those as one minified file, you can get going very quickly with [Parcel](https://parceljs.org/).
-Parcel is a bundler that does many things such as JavaScript transpilation and minification under the hood.
+Parcel is a bundler that does many things such as JavaScript compilation and minification under the hood.
 The process is similar to the SASS compilation setup.
 Simply install the library, define a compilation script in your `package.json` and then run it with NPM.

 ```bash
 npm install -S parcel